sverweij/dependency-cruiser/doc/cli.md

 [tsConfig](./rules-reference.md#tsconfig-use-a-typescript-configuration-file-project)
 section in the rules reference for details.

+> If you happen to use a [`jsconfig.json`](https://code.visualstudio.com/docs/languages/jsconfig)
+> you can pass that as well - the syntax for tsconfig.json and jsconfig.json
+> is identical for all practical purposes.

 ### `--webpack-config`: use (the resolution options of) a webpack configuration

 With a webpack config you can drastically alter how module names resolve to